Threat Model

 **Mitigates:** Threats #1 (spoofing), #2 (prompt injection), #8 (sensitive data)

-Replaces localhost HTTP with Chrome native messaging for extension-to-server communication.
-Provides cryptographic caller identity - only the registered ViewGraph extension can talk to the server.
+Replaces localhost HTTP with Chrome/Firefox native messaging for extension-to-server communication.
+Browser enforces that only the registered ViewGraph extension can communicate - no ports, no auth needed.

 | # | Threat | Before (localhost HTTP) | After (native messaging) |